-Many forms of treatment are available, but the first step towards a successful Zoloft recovery is detox.
+Many forms of treatment are available, but the first step toward a successful Zoloft recovery is detox.
 Withdrawal from this drug requires care from Zoloft detox specialists.
 Medically–assisted detox removes the element of needless suffering and minimizes the potential risks of withdrawal.
 Creating a treatment plan that addresses the physical aspects of withdrawal, the psychological connection with drug use, and addressing underlying mental health disorders is all a part of setting clients up for success.

 Following detox, most clients will receive recommendations to continue with their addiction treatment.
 Any addiction treatment program for Zoloft detox should be integrated with individual or group therapy.

-- Relapse prevention
+- Relapse prevention.

-- Cognitive-behavioral therapy
+- Cognitive-behavioral therapy.

-- Individual and group therapy
+- Individual and group therapy.

-- 12-Step Program work
+- 12-Step Program work.

-- Family therapy
+- Family therapy.

-- Chemical dependency education
+- Chemical dependency education.